bogdan/datagrid/Readme.markdown

 * datagrid\_filter

-The easiest way to create a report form:
+The easiest way to create a report form (haml for readablity):
-(haml for readablity)

 ``` haml
 # Method `GET` is recommended for all report forms by default.